 The State of California relies on the California Building Code (CBC) to outline the compliance laws for facilities that serve people with hearing disabilities in California.
-The CBC is updated and published every three years.
-The most recent version of the CBC took effect on January 1, 2014.
+The most recent version of the CBC is the 2019 California Building Code, Title 24, Part 2 (Volumes 1 & 2) with Oct 2020 Errata

 While California has adopted the format of the Americans with Disabilities Act (ADA), the exact code was not adopted.
 For example, ADA sections 219 & 706 are listed in the California Building Code as 11B-219 and 11B-706.